 When planning any building works, you will need to consider professional fees in addition to the building costs.
 Even if planning permission is not required, you will still need drawings of your loft conversion to be produced for the council, the building regulation officers and for the building teams.

 Ensuring the drawings are produced by a professional is always a sensible approach as they minimise the likelihood of miscalculation and incorrect information.
 Producing and submitting unclear or incorrect requirements and measurements can cause both delays and mistakes that can be very expensive to rectify at a later point.

 Whilst loft extensions can often be completed without planning permission, you will still need to file for a Certificate of Lawfulness from your council.
-This will cost approximately £100.
+This currently costs £103 in England.

 Fees for filing for the planning permission differ amongst the councils and heavily depend on the amount of work the planning authorities need to process the application.
 Householder applications, required for extensions and garden buildings, are around £210.

 For more information on the planning process and fees across the UK, you can visit the Planning Portal.